 So we’re no longer locked down, live streams continue from a variety of promoters and independent artists.
 Can’t get out to open mic’s?
 The open mic is coming to you, from someone’s bedroom, hallway, studio, lounge, conservatory or otherwise location, in a virtual room full of lively happy people.

 So I thought I’ll give you guys a heads up of some great live music, coming to you across cyberspace, mostly it’s free live music!
-If there is a donate button or a PayPal me, feel free to reach into your pockets and help support all these musicians, artists and promoters during this difficult time but don’t feel guilty if you can’t.
+If there is a donate button or a PayPal me, feel free to reach into your pockets and help support all these musicians, artists and promoters but don’t feel guilty if you can’t.
 You have nothing to lose but time checking out any of the links or reviews I post, so come on what are you waiting for lets dive right in!